tychay/gistpress/readme.txt

 In addition GistPress3 adds the following:

-* Support for shortcodes in the style of JetPack/WordPress.com
+* Backwardly compatible with JetPack/WordPress.com shortcodes
+* Correctly disabled JetPack handling by default
-* Support for url="" instead of id=""
+* Support for url="" instead of id="" in shortcodes
-* Non-parsed gist content is simply treated as a comment (it is removed on output).
+* Non-parsed gist shortcodes are simply passed through (adds a comment)

 TODO:

 * Admin panel for preferences
 * Support for "gistpress" shortcode
+* Revision support

 == Installation ==